Isometric deformations of wave fronts at non-degenerate singular points: Properties of Kossowski metrics

 \begin{theorem} Let $h(u,v)$ and $k(u,v)$ be two germs in $C^r_0(\R^2)$.
 Then

 gives a $C^r$-differentiable Kossowski metric germ at an $A_2$ semi-definite point.
-Conversely, any $C^r$-differentiable Kossowski metric germs with $A_2$ semi-definite points are given in this manner.
-Moreover, the Euler form along the semi-definite set $($i.e. the $u$-axis$)$ is given by
+Conversely, any $C^r$-differentiable Kossowski metric germ with $A_2$ semi-definite points is given in this manner.
+Moreover, the Euler form along the semi-definite set {\rm(}i.e.\ the $u$-axis{\rm)} is given by